EGF2/docs/source/includes/_Guide.md

 We will start with domain modelling, proceed with EGF2 deployment and necessary back-end changes and will create web, iOS and Android apps that will work with the system.

+Full implementation of the back-end for the Guide system is available at our [BitBucket Guide project](https://bitbucket.org/account/user/egf2/projects/GUID).

 ## Domain Modeling